 What sets Social Saheli apart is that storytelling here is not simply used as social advocacy or awareness-building.
 Instead, It functions as a form of economic infrastructure: a way for women to be seen as legitimate workers, to circulate proof of skill, and to create income opportunities linked to their labour.
 Participants learn both technical skills, whether in enterprise or energy work, and narrative skills — producing their own videos, photos, and first-person accounts.

-As the programme unfolds across multiple districts, Social Saheli offers a grounded model of how women’s livelihoods can be strengthened at the intersection of labour, technology, and visibility — showing how who gets to tell the story can directly shape who gets to work, earn, and be recognised.
+As India invests billions in clean-energy infrastructure, ‘Under The Same Sun’ makes a grounded argument: the workforce needed for this transition already exists in rural India.
+Women have the skills, the experience, and the willingness to do the work.
+What they need are sustained opportunities, formal recognition, and a seat at the table.
+As the programme unfolds across multiple districts, Social Saheli offers a model for strengthening women’s livelihoods at the intersection of labour, technology, and visibility — showing how who gets to tell the story can directly shape who gets to work, earn, and be recognised.

 Watch Social Saheli episodes here and follow @socialsaheli on Instagram to learn more about the initiative.